 March – August 2020

-The project team has met with the Stakeholder group twice to date, once to kickoff the project and the second to receive input on existing conditions and the vision framework.
-The Vision Framework is being developed from the 20+ previous neighborhood and agency studies, and the project team will work with the community to understand any missing gaps from efforts that have been completed.
+The project team worked with the Stakeholder group to kickoff the project and to receive input on existing conditions and the vision framework.
+The Vision Frameworkwas developed from the 20+ previous neighborhood and agency studies, and stakeholder input to provide direction on the importance of different factors into the development of a future scenario.

-Additionally, the project team will be creating 3 interactive newsletters and related mini-surveys to be shared with the community related to: 1) mobility, 2) stormwater requirements, and 3) land development possibilities.
+Additionally, the project team created three interactive newsletters and mini-surveys to be shared with the community related to: 1) mobility, 2) stormwater requirements, and 3) land development possibilities.

 Newsletter #1 – Transportation Mobility: